Deepening rivalries test German luxury car dominance

 “This may open the door to newer players like Jaguar, who are starting to offer fleet-relevant products.”

-Among others waging or planning new offensives are Fiat-owned Maserati and Alfa Romeo, Nissan’s Infiniti, and Volvo, a unit of China-based Geely.
+Among others waging or planning new offensives are Fiat-owned FIA.MI Maserati and Alfa Romeo, Nissan’s (7201.T) Infiniti, and Volvo, a unit of China-based Geely (0175.HK).

 “Our theory is that there’s room for something visibly different that is styled in a more provocative manner,” said Andy Palmer, the senior Nissan executive charged with achieving a breakthrough for the 25-year-old Infiniti brand.